Those are common questions that people have. Use the menu on the left to browse specific topics.

 If your instance uses an external storage service, we can then transfer files to ours while the instance is running.
 If it uses local storage instead, it must be uploaded to our storage service, by sending us an archive or using S3-compatible tools to upload them directly.

 You can also let us handle all that and make sure it's restored perfectly.
-Please open a ticket for more information.
+Please send an email or open a ticket for more information.

 In the archive, you will find: